Lokah Chapter 1: Chandra (soundtrack)

-Lokah Chapter 1: Chandra is the soundtrack album composed by Jakes Bejoy to the 2025 Malayalam-language superhero film of the same name directed by Dominic Arun and produced by Dulquer Salmaan under Wayfarer Films, starring Kalyani Priyadarshan, along with Naslen, Sandy Master, Arun Kurian and Chandu Salim Kumar.
+Lokah Chapter 1: Chandra is the soundtrack album composed by Jakes Bejoy to the 2025 Malayalam-language superhero film of the same name directed by Dominic Arun and produced by Dulquer Salmaan under Wayfarer Films, starring Kalyani Priyadarshan, along with Naslen, Sandy, Arun Kurian and Chandu Salim Kumar.
 The album featured five songs written by Mu.Ri, Vinayak Sasikumar, Zeba Tommy, Suhail Koya, Reyan and B. K. Harinarayanan.
 The album was released through the production company itself on 12 September 2025, fifteen days after the film's original release.

 Background

 Jakes Bejoy composed the film score and soundtrack in his first collaboration with Dominic Arun.
+The song Shoka Mookam was composed by JK.
 The score emphasizes orchestral, tribal and contemporary elements fusing with world music.
 The music encapsulated elements of folklore bridging traditional and contemporary sounds, while sound design also helped in delivering the intended emotional depth.

 Lyricist Harinarayanan had constructed a new language called Mozhika, which blended five different languages to form a separate dialect.
 According to co-writer Santhy Balachandran, the newly constructed language "captured the philosophy of indigenous folk as custodians of wisdom and protectors of nature".
 Much of the musical score and lyrics accompany the Mozhika dialect, to reflect the tribal nature.